< back to Blog home

 • Shake until the shaker tin frosts on the outside

-Classic Drinks Every Bartender Should Know
+Classic Drinks for Every Bartender to Know

 boulevardier cocktail on the rocks